vectordotdev/vector/rfcs/2022-11-04-automatic-component-validation.md

 - the component's configuration (an actual object that can be passed to `ConfigBuilder`)
 - the external resource the component depends on, if any (transforms have no external dependency, but the `http_server` source, for example, depends on an "external" HTTP client to send it events)
-- the test cases to run for the component, which is a list of expectation/events tuples, where the expectation dictates if the given inputs should all be processed successfully, partial success, or all fail to be processed (this drives detection of relevant telemetry during validation)

 This trait overlaps heavily with the existing "component config" traits such as `SourceConfig`, in that they all roughly describe the high-level characteristics of the component, such as allowable